A blog post

 What To Do About Earwax

-Posted on the 28 September, 2009 at 11:16 pm Written by admin in news
+Posted on the 28 September, 2009 at 11:16 pm Written by lghughes in Earwax

 When we see a patient with wax blocking his eardrum, it’s often because he’s been pushing his earwax deeper inside his ear canal with a cotton tip or other tool.

-If you have too much earwax and do not have a hole in your eardrum, try softening it with over-the-counter products such as Debrox © or Murine © Ear Drops every two or three days.
 But if you have a hole in your eardrum, don’t put any liquid in your ears or you could develop an infection.
-If you aren’t sure, ask one of our board certified physicians.
+If you aren’t sure, ask one of our board certified otolaryngologists.

 Earwax is made by glands in the outer part of your ear canal and actually helps keep your ears healthy.
 Its purpose is to keep dust and sand from reaching the eardrum.
-Earwax also helps protect ears from infection.

-But some people produce too much earwax as they’re not able to self clean very well.
-Hearing aid users want to pay special attention to this because a major cause of hearing aids not working correctly is earwax plugging the hearing aid.
+Hearing aid users want to pay special attention to this.
+A major cause of hearing aids not working correctly is earwax plugging the hearing aid.

 Earwax can also build up in the ear canal and act like an earplug, keeping sounds out.
 If you wear hearing aids, you may also hear a squealing sound from them.